Crozon-sur-Vauvre

 Crozon-sur-Vauvre ([kʁozɔ̃ syʁ vovʁ]) is a commune in the Indre department in the Centre-Val de Loire region of France.
-Citizens of the commune are called Crozonnais.

 Crozon-sur-Vauvre was in the historic province of Berry up to 1790.

-Prior to the Redécoupage cantonal de 2014 it was in the historic canton of Aigurande.
+Prior to the Redécoupage cantonal de 2014 it was in the canton of Aigurande.

 Population

+Citizens of the commune are called Crozonnais in French.

 Geography

 Crozon-sur-Vauvre lies about 46 kilometres south-southeast of the city of Châteauroux, on the river Vauvre.
 Crozon-sur-Vauvre's neighbouring settlements are Saint-Denis-de-Jouhet to the north and northwest, Chassignolles to the northeast, Crevant to the east, La Forêt-du-Temple to the south, Aigurande to the west and southwest, and La Buxerette in the west.